alkesh-srivastava/enpm661-p3-phase3/README.md

 ![Maze 3](https://github.com/alkesh-umd/enpm661-p3-phase3/blob/main/images/gif_00_99.gif)

 <br/>
-For simulation in Gazebo environment there are two small caveats: <br/>
+For simulation in Gazebo environment there are two small caveats: <br/><br/>
-1. You need to unzip the zip file `project3sim.zip` in your catkin workspace.
+1. You need to unzip the zip file `project3sim.zip` in your catkin workspace.<br/>
 2. Due to computational cost in my machine, my machine ran out of memory and it is preferred to copy and paste the path obtained from `__main__.py` to `example_path` variable in `c_l_control.py` in `src` directory.
 <br/>
 After you are done extracting the zip file in your catkin workspace you are required to initialize `ros` and source `setup.bash` file.
 In `mainlaunch.launch ` file you are also expected to manually input the initial position.
 The manual input is expected from the user to avoid the machine to run out of memory and have a smooth simulation.<br/>